parsonsmatt/command-pattern/8-commands-to-free.md

 Note:

-Now that we've got a type parameter, we just need to write the instance.
+Some of the nicer DSLs in Haskell use `do` syntax.
+If we weant `do`, then we need to convert this data type into a Monad.
+We've got a type parameter, we just need to write the instance.
 It turns out, the `add_next` function we defined is exactly the code we need for our monad instance.

 ```haskell